MicrosoftDocs/biztalk-docs/biztalk/core/publish-service-metadata-for-a-wcf-receive-location-for-content-based-routing.md

 ---
 description: "Learn more about: How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing"
-title: "How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: "" ms.topic: "article"

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
-helpviewer_keywords:
-  - "WCF Service Publishing Wizard, publishing metadata"
-  - "WCF services, metadata"
-ms.assetid: e900b0a0-db17-4db9-a639-54891e02d6d7
-caps.latest.revision: 16
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Use the BizTalk WCF Service Publishing Wizard to Publish Service Metadata for a WCF Receive Location for Content-Based Routing
 You use the BizTalk WCF Service Publishing Wizard to create a WCF service to publish service metadata for existing WCF receive locations for content-based routing.